-The existing global waste data collection system includes the UNSD/UN Environment Questionnaire on Environment Statistics (waste statistics), the OECD/ Eurostat Questionnaire on Waste Statistics and UN-Habitat's CPI.
+The existing global waste data collection system includes the UNSD/UN Environment Questionnaire on Environment Statistics (waste statistics), the OECD/Eurostat Questionnaire on Waste Statistics and UN-Habitat's City Prosperity Index (CPI).
 The existing data collection system provides many necessary statistics for calculation of this indicator.
 Nevertheless, further work remains to be done to provide all of the basic statistics necessary for the indicators.

-The UNSD/UNEP Questionnaire on Environment Statistics covers the non-OECD/Eurostat countries while the OECD/ Eurostat Questionnaire covers the remaining countries.
+The UNSD/UN Environment Questionnaire on Environment Statistics covers the non-OECD/Eurostat countries while the OECD/ Eurostat Questionnaire covers the remaining countries.
 They both include statistics on waste generated at the national level, municipal waste collected and treated at the national level, the composition of municipal waste, and the generation and treatment of hazardous waste.

-In addition, the UNSD/UNEP Questionnaire on Environment Statistics include municipal waste collected and treated at the city level.
-Some waste data are being collected at the city level by UN-Habitat and UNEP and published in reports such as the Status of Solid Waste Management in the World Cities (2010) by UN-Habitat and Global Waste Management Outlook (2015) by UNEP.
+In addition, the UNSD/UN Environment Questionnaire on Environment Statistics includes municipal waste collected and treated at the city level and currently there are data for 168 cities.
+Some waste data are being collected at the city level by UN-Habitat and UN Environment and published in reports such as the Status of Solid Waste Management in the World Cities (2010) by UN-Habitat and Global Waste Management Outlook (2015) by UN Environment.

-These reports include solid waste data such as total waste generation, collection coverage and % of waste by treatment and disposal types, which have been collected in 39 cities.
+These reports include solid waste data such as total waste generation, collection coverage and percentage of waste by treatment and disposal types, which have been collected in 39 cities.